imaadcs/cse494-599-Project/README.md

 ## Class Project: Model Variants and Results

 For this project, we trained ATM-TCR on **EPI** and **TCR** splits using four different variants of hyperparameters.
-The trained models can be found in the `models/` directory, and the results are available in the `result/` directory.
+The trained models can be found in the release and their raw performance stats can be seen in the `results/` folder or in the table below.

 You can also download the trained models directly from the release section of this repository:
 [**Download Trained Models**](https://github.com/imaad-uni/cse494-599-Project/releases/tag/v1.0.0-ATM-TCR)